yokawasa/azure-k8s-daas-ticketmonster-demo/README.md

 ```

 ### Container images for a Ticket-Monster App
 You can basically use a default container image ([yoichikawasaki/wildfly-ticketmonster-ha:1.0](https://hub.docker.com/r/yoichikawasaki/wildfly-ticketmonster-ha/)) for the Ticket-Monster app.
-However if you want to use your custom app, create a container and push it to a container registry.
-Once you have a container registered in the registry, replace the container image part of kubernetes/wildfly-server.yaml file with your container image:tag name.
+However if you want to use your custom app, create a container image and push it to a container registry.
+Once you have a container image registered in the registry, replace the container image part of kubernetes/wildfly-server.yaml file with your container image:tag name.

 ```
 containers: